roboogle/gtkmvc3/gtkmvco/docs/manual/op_types.rst

 Examples for new classes: ::

- from gtkmvc import Model, Observable
+ from gtkmvc3 import Model, Observable

  # ----------------------------------------------------------------------
  class AdHocClass (Observable):